YonSci/gdp-nowcasting-ml/_episodes/04-data-quality-preprocessing.md

 df_fill15k.head()
 ```

-  - Pandas Functions (fillna): Quickly fill with a fixed value or simple strategy.
+#### Pandas Functions (fillna): Quickly fill with a fixed value or simple strategy.
        - Mean, Median, & Mode Imputation: Simple statistical measures; however, may distort variability and distributions.

-    - Time-Series Oriented Approaches
+#### Time-Series Oriented Approaches
+##### Forward or Backward Fill

-      - Forward or Backward Fill: Propagates the last known value forward or backward, suitable for time-ordered data.
+- Propagates the last known value forward or backward, suitable for time-ordered data.

-    - Interpolation Methods
+#### Interpolation Methods

+##### Linear Interpolation
-         - Linear Interpolation: Estimates missing values as points on a straight line between known values.
+ - Estimates missing values as points on a straight line between known values.

+##### Polynomial Interpolation

-         - Polynomial Interpolation: Uses higher-order curves for more complex trends.
+ - Uses higher-order curves for more complex trends.

+##### Spline Interpolation

-         - Spline Interpolation: Employs piecewise functions for smoother fits, often better for continuous data.
+ - Employs piecewise functions for smoother fits, often better for continuous data.

-    - Model-Based Methods
+#### Model-Based Methods

+##### Regression Imputation

-         - Regression Imputation: Uses regression models to predict missing values based on other features.
+ - Uses regression models to predict missing values based on other features.

+##### K-Nearest Neighbors (KNN) Imputation

-         - K-Nearest Neighbors (KNN) Imputation: Replaces missing values with averages or other statistics from the most similar observations.
+ - Replaces missing values with averages or other statistics from the most similar observations.

-         - Multiple Imputation by Chained Equations (MICE): Iteratively imputes multiple sets of plausible values, accounting for uncertainty and providing robust estimates.
+##### Multiple Imputation by Chained Equations (MICE)

+ - Iteratively imputes multiple sets of plausible values, accounting for uncertainty and providing robust estimates.

-         - Seasonal Trend Decomposition using Loess (STL) Imputation: Decomposes a time series into seasonal, trend, and residual components, then estimates missing values more accurately by leveraging these patterns.
+##### Seasonal Trend Decomposition using Loess (STL) Imputation

+ - Decomposes a time series into seasonal, trend, and residual components, then estimates missing values more accurately by leveraging these patterns.

+---

 ## Exercise